Here’s a suggested itinerary for a week in Israel that includes Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Day 3: Explore Tel Aviv

-- Then head to Sarona Market for a lovely lunch.
-This is Israel's biggest indoor culinary market, featuring a variety of retail shops, food stalls, and restaurants.
-Once you've enjoyed your meal, take some time to wander around and discover all that Sarona Market has to offer.
+- Then head to Sarona Market for a nice lunch.
+This is Israel's biggest indoor culinary market, with a variety of retail shops, food stalls, and restaurants.
+After you've enjoyed your meal, take some time to wander around and discover all that Sarona Market has to offer.

 - Next, make your way to Rothschild Boulevard.
-Stroll down this vibrant street, famous for its stunning Bauhaus buildings, charming cafes, and lively bars.
-Treat yourself to a nice coffee or a cocktail while you’re there.
+Stroll down this lively street, which is famous for its stunning Bauhaus buildings, charming cafes, and lively bars.
+While you are there, enjoy a cup of coffee or a refreshing cocktail.

 Tel Aviv Museum Of Art |